 NSO.
 The Optionee will realize capital gain to the excess of the amount realized from disposition of NSO Shares over the Optionee’s tax basis in the NSO Shares.
 An Optionee’s tax basis in the NSO Shares generally is the fair market value of the NSO Shares on the date the Optionee exercises the NSO.
 The capital gain will be long-term or short-term depending on the length of time the Optionee held the NSO Shares.

 NSO.
-If the Optionee holds NSO Shares for at least one year, any gain realized on disposition of the Shares will be treated as long-term capital gain for federal income tax purposes (holding the Shares for more than eighteen (18) months may lower the long-term capital gains rate).
+If You hold NSO Shares for at least one year, any gain realized on disposition of the Shares over fair market value of the Exercised Shares at time of exercise will be treated as a long-term capital gain for federal income tax purposes.